California Right to Die Law

-California’s Governor, Jerry Brown signed The End of Life Option Act (California Right to Die Law)into effect on October 5, 2015.
-Recent efforts by many groups including the organization Death With Dignity had finally led to the approval of the bill.
-This allows people who are terminally ill with less than six months to live to receive medication that would end their lives.
-The signing of the bill made California the sixth “Right to Die” state.
+California’s Governor, Jerry Brown, signed The End of Life Option Act (California Right to Die Law) into effect on October 5, 2015.
+Recent efforts by many groups, including Death With Dignity, have finally led to the bill’s approval.

 California Governor - Jerry Brown - California Right to Die Law